ibm-cloud-docs/dns-svcs/output-dns-config.md

 {: #writing-dns-svcs-config-to-file}

 This section describes how to run a script to copy your {{site.data.keyword.dns_full}} instance configuration.
 It writes the following to a file:
 * All DNS zones and DNS zone data for an instance.
 * All resource record data for each DNS zone.
 * All permitted network data for each DNS zone.

 This data can be helpful in debugging issues and can be provided to the support team (if configuration data is not considered private) in the case of a support issue.
 The data can also serve as a backup.

 This data is "export only" and does not work to import a configuration.
-{:note}
+{: note}

 ## Usage
 {: #usage}